BjornFJohansson/pydna/README.rst

 `cookbook <https://www.dropbox.com/sh/4re9a0wk03m95z4/AABpu4zwq4IuKUvK0Iy9Io0Fa?dl=0>`__
 with example files for further information.

-An `on-line <http://pydna-shell.appspot.com>`__ shell running Python with pydna is available for simple experimentation.
-It is slower than running pydna on your own computer locally.

 Please post a message in the `google group <https://groups.google.com/d/forum/pydna>`__ for pydna if you have problems, questions or comments.
 Feedback in the form of questions,